digitallinguistics/app/.github/CONTRIBUTING.md

 Each component should have its own folder within the page it is used, and contain all the necessary HTML, CSS/SASS, and JavaScript for that component, like so:

 ```
-/pages
-  /LanguagesPage
-    /LanguagesList
+pages/
+  LanguagesPage/
+    LanguagesList/
       - LanguagesList.html
+      - LanguagesList.js
       - LanguagesList.sass
-      - LanguagesList.js
 ```

-* The app shell is treated as a special top-level component and located in the `/app` folder.
+* The app shell is treated as a special top-level component and located in the `app/` folder.
-* Components that are specific to the app shell should be placed in the `/app` folder instead of a page folder.
+* Components that are specific to the app shell should be placed in the `app/` folder instead of a page folder.
-* Components that are used across pages should be placed in the `/components` folder instead of a page folder.
+* Components that are used across pages should be placed in the `components/` folder instead of a page folder.

 The HTML build step will insert each component's HTML into a `<template id={component-name}-template>` tag in that page's HTML (or the app shell, if the component is shared across pages).
 Your JavaScript component should load that template using `document.querySelector('#{component-name}-template')`.

 The CSS for each component will be loaded along with the page's CSS.

 Each page's JavaScript is responsible for loading its own components, and they in turn are responsible for loading any subcomponents.

+## Images

+The Lotus app uses [Feather Icons][Feather] for UI purposes by default.
+The app also has some more decorative icons that are less interactive.
+These are taken from [Flaticon][Flaticon].
+Generally, UI icons should be black and white with rounded edges, while decorative icons should be colorful and flat with sharp edges.

 ## Offline Functionality